UniSharp/laravel-jwt/README.md

     }
 }
 ```
+> This middleware will automatically refresh jwt token if the existing one has been expired.
+The new refreshed jwt token will be carried to the response header: `Ahthorization`.
+The client side needs to replace your expired jwt token with the new one.

 **Note:** The above example assumes you've setup a guard with the name `api` whose driver is `jwt-auth` in your `config/auth.php` file as explained in "Setup Guard Driver" section above.